Creating custom adapters

 // assemblyName:string, assembly name

-// originalRefName:string the name of the refName from the fasta file, e.g. 1 instead of chr1
+// originalRefName:string the refName before alias mapping, e.g. 1 instead of chr1

 // }